 2000 AD - issue 132

 I’m reading ancient comic books from my long-ago youth.
-I’ve lost sight of why I’m doing this, now, but it’s too late to stop, so here goes with another one.
+I’ve lost sight of why I’m doing this but it’s too late to stop, so here goes with another one.
 It’s from way back in 1979, and it’s called 2000 AD.
+(I have a 2000 AD page where I link to all the issues I have read so far)

-I would have to wait, though, because I like to read a comic book in order, and the first story is Judge Dredd, drawn by Ron Smith, who has his faults.
+I would have to wait, though, because even as a kid I used to like to read a comic book in order, and the first story is Judge Dredd, drawn by Ron Smith, who has his faults.
 I don’t like how his figures are all very plump and fleshy, even the heroes, but his art works well for this strip.
 The writing is also excellent.
-I usually don’t pay too much attention to the writing in 2000 AD, and I’m usually quite happy if it does no more than avoid being offensive and manages to entertain me.
+I usually don’t pay too much attention to the writing in 2000 AD; I’m usually quite happy if it does no more than avoid being offensive and manages to entertain me.
 This means that when quality stories with inventive premises and interesting themes do turn up, they are delightful gems among the morass, and I enjoy then all the more.
 This Judge Dredd story is a case in point.
 It touches on reality TV, a housing crisis, and police using computers and surveillance to fight crime.
 This is all in the late 1970s when most of these were only the fever dreams of the most pessimistic futurologists.
 The idea that people would live in mobile homes that are continually driving is something that might actually work.
 It’s awful but possible.
-The writer of the strip, something I don’t usually pay too much attention to, is credited as John Howard.
-I’ll keep an eye out for his name in future.

 After all that praise for the writing, Judge Dredd foils the crime by hiding in a wall bed.
 It IS an effective moment because you really care, waiting for Dredd to turn up and save the day, and it isn’t obvious how that is going to happen, but popping out of a wall bed is kind of dumb.
 Then things turn violent and it’s always a guilty pleasure to see Dredd deal out some summary justice.
 This week he even shoots somebody at the wheel on a busy motorway, causing a crash.
 The whole strip is great entertainment.